feathers-plus/feathers-offline-realtime/README.md

 > Offline-first realtime replication.
 Realtime, read-only publication from a service.

+You can keep on the client a near realtime replica of (some of) the records in a service configured on the server.
+This may make your client more performant, so it appears "snappier."

 You can replicate just a subset of the records in the service by providing a "publication" function which, given a record, determines if the record belongs in the publication.
-A record may be updated using the service so that it no longer belongs to the publication, or so that it now belongs.
+You or some other party may update the record so that it no longer belongs to the publication, or so that it now belongs.
 The replicator handles these situations.

-Many mobile apps, for example, have data unique to every user.
+Many apps, for example, have unique data for every user.
-With publications, you can keep the records for all users in one table, using the publication feature to replicate to the client only those records belong to that client's user.
+With publications, you can keep the records for all users in one table, using the publication feature to replicate to the client only those records belonging to the client's user.

 A [snapshot replication](https://github.com/feathersjs/feathers-offline-snapshot)
-is used to obtain the initial realtime records.
+is used to initially obtain the records.
-By default, the publication function would be run against every record in the service.
+By default, the publication function will be run against every record in the service.
-You can however provide a
+You may however provide a
 [Feathers query object](https://docs.feathersjs.com/api/databases/querying.html)
 to reduce the number of records read initially.
 The publication function will still be run against these records.